 A polling place is the specific location (typically a public building) where voters go to cast their ballots on Election Day.
 There is one and only one polling place associated with each precinct.
-The governing body must establish each polling place by ordinance.18
+The governing body must establish each polling place by ordinance.20 According to a 2021 Advisory Opinion of the Office of the Attorney General, central absentee voter precincts, voter satellite offices, and offices of general registrars that are used as the designated location for early voting are considered "polling places" such that the prohibitions of §24.2-604 (A) (iv) apply.21